 Founded in 2012 as a joint venture between The Coca-Cola Company and Select Milk Producers, Fairlife quickly gained popularity for its innovative approach to producing and marketing milk.

-Through ultrafiltration, Fairlife removes much of the natural sugars (lactose) found in milk while concentrating its beneficial nutrients like protein and calcium.
+Through ultrafiltration, Fairlife removes much of the natural sugars (lactose) in milk while concentrating its beneficial nutrients like protein and calcium.
 This results in nutrient-dense, lactose-free milk that offers a creamy and indulgent taste.
 The filtration process also extends their shelf life without the need for additives or preservatives.

 Fairlife Milk